brian-peter-dickson/draft-dickson-dnsop-glueless/README.md

 # Background

 Use of DNSSEC requires upgrades to software for authorative servers, resolvers, and optionally clients, in order to benefit from these protections.
-It also requires that DNS operators actually sign their zones.
+It also requires that DNS operators actually sign their zones and secure the corresponding delegations at the parent.

-When a given zone is unsigned, those protections to the zone contents are not available.
+When a given zone is unsigned or not securely delegated, those protections to the zone contents are not available.

-Any unsigned zone is trivially able to be altered by an on-path attacker.
+Any such insecure zone is trivially able to be altered by an on-path attacker.

 An off-path attacker is limited to use of cache poisoning attacks.

 However, some class of cache poisoning attacks target unsigned delegation data.
-These records consist of the necessary NS records, and when necessary, "glue" records for IP address corresponding to these NS records.
+These records consist of the necessary NS records, and when necessary, "glue" records for IP addresses corresponding to these NS records.

 The impact to successful cache poisoning of delegation records is that the attacker may substitute their own name servers for the legitimate name server.
 In other words, the attacker is able to promote itself to being effectively on-path, and trivially modify unsigned domain results.

 # Proposed Solutions

-There are two delegation record types that require protection against off-path attackers, for unsigned domains.
+There are two kinds of delegation records that require protection against off-path attackers, for unsigned domains.

 For protecting NS records used in delegations, there is a new proposal for use of a new DS record.
 See [@I-D.dickson-dnsop-ds-hack] for details.